cavneb/legacy_infusionsoft_api/README.md

 ## Code Sponsors

-Become a code sponsor and get your logo on our README on Github with a link to your site. [[Become a sponsor](https://codesponsor.io)]
+Become a code sponsor and get your logo on our README with a link to your site. [[Become a code sponsor](https://codesponsor.io)]

 <a href="https://app.codesponsor.io/_____/sponsor/0/website" target="_blank"><img src="https://codesponsor.io/logos/rollbar.png" height="80"></a>
 <a href="https://opencollective.com/_____/sponsor/1/website" target="_blank"><img src="https://codesponsor.io/logos/webstorm.png" height="80"></a>